Kristen Bell: 2012–2019: Frozen and The Good Place

 In 2012, Bell starred in the family drama film Big Miracle.
-She has also appeared in the music video for "Madder Red" by Brooklyn experimental rock band Yeasayer.
+She appeared in the music video for "Madder Red" by Brooklyn experimental rock band Yeasayer.
 Bell portrayed Mary Magdalene in The Truth & Life Dramatized Audio New Testament Bible, a 22-hour, celebrity-voiced, dramatized audio adaptation of the New Testament that uses the RSV-CE translation.

 Bell starred as Jeannie van der Hooven, the female lead on the Showtime comedy series House of Lies, which premiered on January 8, 2012.
 The series ended on June 12, 2016.
 Bell appeared in a supporting role in the science-fiction comedy Safety Not Guaranteed (2012).
 She starred in the drama film The Lifeguard, written and directed by Liz W. Garcia, which began filming in July 2012 and was released in August 2013.
-She also voiced Anna in Frozen, which was released on November 22, 2013.
+She voiced Anna in Frozen, which was released on November 27, 2013.
 In 2013, for multiple episodes, Bell played Ingrid de Forest, an Eagleton City Councilwoman, on Parks and Recreation.

-On March 13, 2013, it was confirmed that a Veronica Mars film would finally be coming to fruition.
+On March 13, 2013, it was confirmed that a Veronica Mars film would be coming to fruition.
 Bell and series creator Rob Thomas launched a fundraising campaign to produce the film through Kickstarter and attained the $2 million goal in less than ten hours.
 The main cast members of the series all reprised their roles in the feature film.
 Production of the film took place during summer 2013, and it was released theatrically and on video-on-demand on March 14, 2014.

 In September 2014, Bell starred with her husband, Dax Shepard, in a commercial for the Samsung Galaxy Tab S. It was so popular (with over 20 million YouTube views) that they did another for the holiday season.
 The ad agency McKinney was behind both.
 In 2016, Bell voiced the sloth Priscilla in the animated comedy film Zootopia, and starred as Claire in the comedy film The Boss.
 Bell starred as Kiki in the 2016 comedy film Bad Moms, a role she reprised in the 2017 sequel, A Bad Moms Christmas.
 In 2016, Bell began starring as Eleanor Shellstrop in the NBC comedy series The Good Place.
-For her performance, she received a nomination for the Golden Globe Award for Best Actress – Television Series Musical or Comedy, the TCA Award for Individual Achievement in Comedy, and the Critics' Choice Television Award for Best Actress in a Comedy Series, among numerous others.
+For her performance, she received a nomination for the Golden Globe Award for Best Actress – Television Series Musical or Comedy, the TCA Award for Individual Achievement in Comedy, and the Critics' Choice Television Award for Best Actress in a Comedy Series.